-Men should be proactive in taking responsibility for their health and wellbeing and getting tested regularly.
+Men should be proactive in taking responsibility for their health & wellbeing, and getting tested regularly.
+More options are available if prostate cancer is detected before it causes smptoms (not common in the early stages).
 Not all doctors are proactive in promoting prostate cancer testing so men should be willing to take the initiative and request testing if they have any concerns, and wish to be tested.

 The New Zealand Prostate Management and Referral Guidelines recommend that men aged 50 and over discuss prostate testing with their doctor (usually GP).
 For men with a known family history of prostate cancer this discussion should begin at 40 years of age, as they may be at higher risk.